How to edit your profile page

 - The UiO encourages all its employees to post photos where relevant.

 Do you need a photo?
-Contact the photographer in our Communications Department to get help with taking, formatting and uploading photos for you.
+Contact the photographer in your Communications Department to get help with taking, formatting and uploading photos.

 Display your research projects and groups